DymNomZ/Notes/README.md

 - Click on the latest release found on the right side of this repository.
 - Download the **Notes!-installer.exe** and run the setup, it is simple and shouldn't take long.

+## 🚮 Uninstall
+- You should find the **Notes!** folder inside your documents folder, inside it there's an uninstaller exe, run it.

 ## ✨Features!

 ### 🎨 Colors